 We liked having the option for a tighter fit around our wrists in snowy weather.
 It was an extra buffer from cold air and precipitation.

 Don't get us wrong, this jacket is very warm, but there are a couple of features that let cold air in.
 The main issue is with the zipper.
 It's not a full zipper, and it stops almost at mid-thigh.
 This allows for better mobility but also lets in cold air when we walk.
-We wish the Kensington Parka had a snap button at the bottom like The North Face Miss Metro Parka.
-This helps keep cold air out.
+We wish the Kensington Parka had a snap button at the bottom to help keep cold air out.

 The kick pleats on the backside of the jacket are meant to offer better mobility, but really, we found they just let cold air in.
 We didn't find them incredibly useful.
 The Canada Goose Shelburne Parka also hax the same kicked pleats, and they too created a draft.
 The the Marmot Montreaux kept us warmer mainly because the full zipper extends all the way to the knee and offers better coverage.